 2. Critically reflect on the strengths and limitations of the SDG framework, as we look towards and beyond the 2030 deadline for their implementation.

-3. Unite diverse people and perspectives to engage in productive, effective discourse surrounding SDG framework.
-Minimize conflict, acknowledge difference, and highlight common goals and values.
+3. Unite diverse people and perspectives to engage in productive discourse surrounding SDG framework.
+Minimize conflict, acknowledge difference, and highlight shared values.

 II.
 Nurture Collaboration & Partnerships

-1. Facilitate dialogue and collaboration across post-secondary students and student groups involved in SDG work, with a particular focus on rural, northern, and remote campuses.
+1. Facilitate dialogue and collaboration between post-secondary students and student groups involved in SDG work, with a particular focus on rural, northern, and remote campuses.

 III.
 Advocate for Solutions